wp-plugins/my-optional-modules/readme.txt

 == Changelog ==
 = 5.1.+ =
+* 5.1.7 / Modified: code: Exclude: unnecessary whitespace/characters removed.
+* 5.1.7 / Modified: code: Exclude: form have been 'idiot-proofed'.
+* 5.1.7 / Modified: code: Exclude: upon upgrading to 5.1.7, you may (or may not) want to do a 'resubmit' on your current data-set.
+Simply go to the Exclude settings page, and press the save button.
+This will resubmit your current data using the new functionality.
+* 5.1.7 / Bugfix: module: Exclude: a couple of exclusion rules were left out by mistake.
+This mistake has been rectified.
 * 5.1.6 / Deactivate/activate the Exclude module after updating.
 * 5.1.6 / Exclude: Hide specific posts and tags from people who aren't logged in.
 (This will hide them from the feed as well)
 * 5.1.6 / Exclude: If you are hiding tags or categories from non logged in users, the content returned will be from your 404 template.